Jafacakes10/Jafa-Command-Assistant/README.md

 12. /nobuild <Target> | <Me> - This will stop the target from building or breaking in the world.

 13. /build <Target> | <Me> - This will allow the target to build and break in the world.

+14. /noclip <Target> | <Me> - This will allow the target to noclip through blocks.

+15. /clip <Target> | <Me> - This will stop the target from noclipping through blocks.
 ## Privileges
 1. announce - this privilege will allow people to use the '/shout' command.
 Please see above.
 ## How to install